What does Cat C car insurance mean

 A professional motor trader does have to outline if a vehicle has been written off.
 However, a private seller doesn’t.

 That’s why we’d recommend running a car check on the vehicle before any potential purchase.
-All you need is the registration and the RAC can do the rest for you, outlining the vehicle’s history, if it’s recorded stolen, or if it has any outstanding finance.
+All you need is the registration number and the RAC can do the rest for you, outlining the vehicle’s history, if it’s recorded stolen, or if it has any outstanding finance.

 Why are Cat C insurance write-offs generally cheaper?